addy118/fairshare/README.md

 > Only the **landing page** is live at the moment.
 > Full functionality (expense splitting, groups, smart splits) will be restored soon.
 Stay tuned!

-# 💸 FairShare – Expense Splitting Reimagined
+# 💸 Fairshare – Expense Splitting Reimagined

 **Not your ordinary expense splitter.**
-FairShare goes beyond just dividing the bill equally — it handles real-world scenarios like **partial payments by 2 out of 8 members**, supports **custom ratios like 1:4**, and intelligently **minimizes total transactions** using a graph algorithm.
+Fairshare goes beyond just dividing the bill equally — it handles real-world scenarios like **partial payments by 2 out of 8 members**, supports **custom ratios like 1:4**, and intelligently **minimizes total transactions** using a graph algorithm.

-Whether you're **roommates sharing rent and utilities**, **friends on a vacation**, or **tired of tracking money in spreadsheets or WhatsApp chats**, FairShare makes your group expenses **fair, optimized, and frictionless**.
+Whether you're **roommates sharing rent and utilities**, **friends on a vacation**, or **tired of tracking money in spreadsheets or WhatsApp chats**, Fairshare makes your group expenses **fair, optimized, and frictionless**.

 ## 🔑 Features